Prompt Engineering Guide

 Step 1.
 Translation

 First, translate the problem into a reasoning chain containing natural language (NL) and symbolic language (SL).
-You can employ a few-shot approach to do so.
+You can employ a Few-Shot Prompting approach to do so.
 In the example below, we translate the query into a reasoning chain that consists of natural language comments and Python code.

 In the example, we see that the natural language component of the reasoning chain consists of three types of information: